gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

    - Multi-path Reception: Signals can bounce off walls, causing delays and weaker signals, impacting throughput.
    - Mitigation: Use high-quality cables and antennas to reduce attenuation and improve signal quality.

+3. Crosstalk

+   - Definition: It occurs when signals from adjacent cables interfere with each other, leading to signal degradation.

 ## Client Disassociation Issues

 ### Disassociation Causes